 Irene was born the next morning.

-It was the birth of Irene that had brought them to Hood Street.
-Fearful that the stigma of her birth would become a problem for Irene as she grew older, they packed their few belongings, took the train to White Hall, then to Albany and east to Springfield, Massachusetts where they built a house on Hood Street.
 Years passed, and when their daughter was approaching her 16th birthday, she found herself a job and quit school.
 Nothing Grandma DeGriere could say would stop her.
 Because of the child labor laws, Irene informed her mother that she needed her birth certificate.
 "We don't have one," she told her daughter, hoping the matter would not resurface.
 However, shortly afterwards a white envelope arrived in the mail.
 Irene was the one who had gone to the mailbox that day, and shuffling through the mail she removed an envelope and tossed the rest of the mail on the kitchen table.

-"What is that?" her mother asked.
+"What is this?" her mother asked.

 "How could you!"
 Irene cried.
 "This says simply "Female."
 You didn't even give me a name!"
 For the first time in their lives, the older woman slapped her daughter in the face.
 "We were in love," she said, turning her back on her daughter.
 Irene ran into her room crying and slammed the door.
-They never discussed the revelation ever again, but the crying girl who ran into that bedroom was different from the woman who came out.
+They never discussed the revelation made that day ever again, but the crying girl who ran into that bedroom was different from the woman who came out.

 Grandma DeGriere's reminiscing was interrupted when she spotted through the window her husband dragging a small pine tree down Hood Street.
 She tried to busy herself by stirring the contents of a pot on the stove.
 Soon her husband was shaking the snow off the tree before opening the door and pulling it into the parlor of their home.
-While his wife busied herself in the kitchen, Grandpa DeGriere went up to the attic to search for the tree stand and decorations.
+While his wife busied herself in the kitchen, Grandpa DeGriere went up to the attic to search for the old tree stand and decorations.
 When he found them, they were dusty with years of disuse.
 Bringing them into the front room, he stood the tree in the stand and began decorating it.

 As he worked, Grandpa DeGriere thought of the past year, which happened to be the year of their Golden Wedding Anniversary.
 Considering the pain surrounding the original event, he and his wife never considered celebrating it.
 However, their daughter Irene kept bringing it up.
 "Fifty years is quite an accomplishment," she urged, "you really ought to celebrate it."
 But nothing happened.